Are you facing an unplanned pregnancy? Are you wondering how a crisis pregnancy center can help you?

 Remember that your focus should be on the physical and mental health of both you and your infant.
 Who knows?
 You may even begin a life-long love of exercise while you’re expecting.

 Caring for Your Soul

-It’s critical to find nonjudgmental support quickly after you learn you’re expecting.
+It’s critical to find nonjudgmental support quickly after you learn what you’re expecting.
 This is where a crisis pregnancy center can begin pointing you in the right direction.
-They can put you in touch with counselors who are sympathetic, and some may have even been in your shoes before.
-The right center may be able to connect you with women who have faced unplanned pregnancy with positive outcomes.
+They can put you in touch with sympathetic counselors, and some may have even been in your shoes before.
+The right center may be able to connect you with women who have faced unplanned pregnancies with positive outcomes.
 Many women became stronger and worked on goals they hadn’t considered before.

 Facing an unplanned pregnancy can be a confusing time.
 A lack of financial or physical resources can leave you feeling overwhelmed, scared, and hopeless.
-It’s critical that you choose a support system that won’t put you down or make you feel put down.
+You must choose a support system that won’t put you down or make you feel put down.
 The friends and family you once relied on may not provide you with the emotional encouragement you need at this time.
 That’s okay as long as you find new friends who are serious about helping you along the way.

-There are also many online support groups that can provide you with free emotional support.
+Many online support groups can provide you with free emotional support.
 They may be made up of women in your situation who are getting stronger and building productive lives.
-It’s critical that you choose a support group that is positive so you aren’t swallowed in negative emotions.
+You must choose a support group that is positive so you aren’t swallowed in negative emotions.
 The right support system can help you feel recharged and refreshed rather than depleted.

 Getting information about childbirth and infant care can help you feel more prepared for the future.
 Financial counseling can help you come up with a plan for making your situation manageable, no matter where you are now.
 And your pregnancy center may be able to connect you with a local organization that can encourage you no matter what decision you make about your future.

 Many women also prefer to pursue their journey on their own time.
 There are many books and podcasts you can find at your local library or online that could give you more helpful information.